gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

   # This setting will make the cluster private
   enable_private_nodes = "true"

-  # To make testing easier, we keep the public endpoint available.
+  # To make testing easier, we keep the public endpoint variable available.
 In production, we highly recommend restricting access to only within the network boundary, requiring your users to use a bastion host or VPN.
   disable_public_endpoint = "false"

   # With a private cluster, it is highly recommended to restrict access to the cluster master